 The Curriculum for an Online Master’s Degree in Sports Management

-- Analytics in Sports: This course examines the sporting ecosystem and how data is used to inform strategic decisions.
+- This course examines the sporting ecosystem and how data is used to inform strategic decisions.
 Students examine revenue streams, fan engagement, and the metric challenges posed by fragmentation.
 Many online sports management masters degree programs also feature courses in market segmentation, consumer behavior, and revenue projection.

 Sports Management Certifications and Licenses